Graduate Programs and Courses

 Research

-Normally, the equivalent of 12 months of continuous study must be devoted to research in fulfilment of the thesis requirement.
+Normally, the equivalent of 6 semesters of continuous study must be devoted to research in fulfilment of the thesis requirement.
 In order to complete the degree within a reasonable time frame, the research topic should be identified and approved by the Supervisory Committee by the second semester of the students’ program.
 Research involving human subjects must be approved by the University’s Research Ethics Board.

 Students will prepare a thesis proposal that outlines the particular area to be investigated.
 Normally this will happen during the first year of the program.
-An academic defence is required and, in addition, students will make a public presentation of their thesis research.
+At the end of the program an academic defence is required and, in addition, students will make a public presentation of their thesis research.

 Supervisory Committee